AvolitesLtd/TitanManual/websitev2/versioned_docs/version-12.0/cue-lists/editing-cue-lists.md

 5. Press the <Keys.HardKey>Go</Keys.HardKey> button *(on Pearl Expert and Tiger Touch 1 the white ↔ button)* to jump on to the next step.

-The **Review** button lets you test the live step with the new timings.
+The <strong>Review</strong> button lets you test the live step with the new timings.

 *You can also use <Keys.HardKey>Unfold</Keys.HardKey> to set the times as described in the [Unfold section above](#editing-a-cue-list-using-unfold).*